IEEE-UH-Manoa/ieeeatuhm-api/README.md

 The initial purpose of the IEEE API is to help facilitate the development of the IEEE Student Branch at UHM android application.

+Currently, it provides:

+* An API for basic events handling
+* A cache for the Google Spreadsheet hosting all of the IEEE @ UHM events.

 # Features (In order of importance)